lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 See {{sec-cons-prefix}} for more information on the prefix.

 Label:
 : A signature label which is specific to each composite algorithm.
-The signature label binds the signature to the specific composite algorithm.  signature label values for each algorithm are listed in {{sec-alg-parms}}.
+The signature label binds the signature to the specific composite algorithm.
+Signature label values for each algorithm are listed in {{sec-alg-parms}}.

 len(ctx):
 : A single unsigned byte encoding the length of the context.